 In the first photo, it's hard to see anything besides an apparent clump of leaves.
-Looking closer, the quills become apparent.
+Looking closer, the guard hairs (more on them below) become apparent.
 Switching to a new angle, you can just make out a face at the right side of the porcupine.
-Doesn't help that the porcupines are usually just dozing, not moving, which might attract your attention.
+Doesn't help that the porcupines are usually just dozing, not moving, since any motion might attract your attention.

 If you go looking for porcupines in the winter Bosque, you'll miss a lot of the fun unless you take a camera with a telephoto lens (or at least a pair of binoculars).
-I took the photos you see here with a compact camera not an SLR, but the lens was at maximum zoom.
+I took the photos you see here with a compact camera or a bridge camera, not an SLR, but each time the lens was at or near maximum zoom.